frenchu/pragmatic-programming/content/posts/kotlintest-adventures.md

 {{< gist frenchu ed723987dabb9c52b4af80cdb8be6074 "DuplicatedStringSpec.kt" >}}

-The root cause of the issue was the tiny dependency hell we had in the project. ;) To be more precise, kotlin depends on arrow-core-data in version 0.9.0 while our project uses arrow 0.10.x.
+The root cause of the issue was the tiny dependency hell we had in the project. :wink:
+To be more precise, kotlin depends on arrow-core-data in version 0.9.0 while our project uses arrow 0.10.x.
 It leads to replacement of arrow-core-data version on which Kotlintest is dependent.

 {{< gist frenchu ed723987dabb9c52b4af80cdb8be6074 "build.gradle.kts" >}}

 ## When Spring eventually comes...

 Similar issue we could encounter while running integration tests with Spring.
 When creation of spring context is failed then none of the test cases is executed from the test.
 The same as in previous issue this leads to falsely green build and it is hard to notice.